5 Interesting Training Games for Your Upcoming Online Sessions

 You may also want to give some prizes to the winners – those who found answers to the maximum numbers of questions in minimum time.
 This activity works best when played in a group of two or three.

-These are just a few examples of training games that you can easily incorporate into your next webinar, conference, or training session.
+These are just a few examples of online training games that you can easily incorporate into your next webinar, conference, or training session.
 Any of these activities are sure to engage your learners and keep things interesting—far better than any traditional lecture or speech ever could.
 Be sure to give some of these ideas a try in your next webinar and see how well they work for you!